SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 [/input]
 [output]
 ROAAR!!!
-Tigers are not eating that type of food!
-Tiger\[Tom, 167.7, Asia, 0\]
+The type of food cannot be consumed by Tigers Tiger\[Tom, 167.7, Asia, 0\]
 [/output]
 [/test]